spiffe/spiffe-csi/README.md

-# spiffe-csi
+# SPIFFE CSI Driver
+**WARNING:** This project is in the "[Development](https://github.com/spiffe/spiffe/blob/main/MATURITY.md#development)" phase of the [SPIFFE Project Maturity Phases](https://github.com/spiffe/spiffe/blob/main/MATURITY.md).

-SPIFFE [Container Storage Interface](https://github.com/container-storage-interface/spec/blob/master/spec.md) Driver for Kubernetes
+A [Container Storage Interface](https://github.com/container-storage-interface/spec/blob/master/spec.md) driver for Kubernetes that facilitates injection of the SPIFFE Workload API.

-The SPIFFE CSI Driver provides an ephemeral inline volume with a Workload API socket provided by a SPIFFE Workload API implementation (e.g.  SPIRE Agent).

-This work is still in a development phase.
+The SPIFFE Workload API is nominally served over a Unix domain socket.
+Some SPIFFE implementations (e.g. SPIRE) rely on DaemonSets to run one Workload API server instance per host.
+In these cases, it is necessary to inject the Workload API socket into each pod.
+The primary motivation for using a CSI driver for this purpose is to avoid the use of hostPath, which is associated with security weaknesses and is commonly disallowed by policy.

+This driver provides pods with an ephemeral inline volume.
+SPIFFE implementations can serve their Workload API socket in a central location, and the driver will bind mount this location into workload pods as directed.